DaveParillo/cisc192-reader/docs/_sources/chapter7/string_concatenation.rst.txt

          :numbered: left
          :adaptive:

-         As an exercise, put together the code below so that it prints ``C++ is so fun!""
+         As an exercise, put together the code below so that it prints "C++ is so fun!"
          -----
          int main() {
          =====